 Don’t let the word “pancake” trick you into thinking you should only fry up these fritters for the first meal of the day.

 Latkes make an ideal partner for any type of protein.
-Serve them alongside garlicky roasted chicken thighs or a big, buttery steak.
+Serve them alongside a classic roasted chicken or a big, buttery steak.

 These savory rounds may be a side dish, but dollop them with a cinnamon-scented spoonful of a homemade stovetop or pressure cooker applesauce and a swirl of tangy sour cream, and they’ll take center stage on your table whether you’re celebrating a holiday with the family or rustling up a quick dinner after some time away from home.

 Looking for more ways to turn up the volume on traditional taters?
 With these recipes, you’ll see spuds in a whole new light: